-Under current legislation the State Pension Age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
-However, the government has announced plans to link rises in the State Pension Age above age 67 to increases in life expectancy.
+Under current legislation the State pension age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
+However the government has announced plans to bring forward the rise to 68 to between 2037 and 2039.

-For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund.
+For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator / the Fund / the Pensions Section.
 Contact details can be found at the front of this booklet.